ONE YEAR RESIDENCY – DEADLINE FOR ‘Expressions of interest’ Nov 17th

 Q. How many companies or artists are part of the residency ?

 A. There will be between 7 and 10, depending upon the nature of the work and needs of participants.

 Previous participants have said:

-“I felt independent, supported, I grew artistically, I learnt to question my practice and I improve my ability of looking and speaking about other people’s work.”
+“I felt independent, supported, I grew artistically, I learnt to question my practice and I improved my ability to look and speak about other people’s work.”

-“Caroline does not suggest solutions but made me questioning my work, practice and aims.”
+“Caroline does not suggest solutions but made me question my work, practice and aims.”